IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA051 - The super admin can register into the platform by email or a google account.
+- VA051 - The super admin can register into the platform by email or a Google account.
   - SA - Super Admin
 - VA052 - The super admin must have a secure password with at least 8 characters.
   - SA - Super Admin
-- VA053 - The email and password must be stored in firebase.
+- VA053 - The email and password must be stored in Firebase.
   - SA - Super Admin
 - VA054 - If at least one field is not valid, the user can not continue registering.
   - SA - Super Admin